vikasmalik22/Advanced_Lane_Finding/README.md

 ![Sliding_Window](https://github.com/vikasmalik22/Advanced_Lane_Finding/blob/master/output_images/Sliding_Window.PNG)

-Somehow the windowa didn't show up in my python notebook but appears fine in pycharm.
+Somehow the windows didn't show up in my python notebook but appears fine in pycharm.

 The `Look_AheadSearch()` finds the left and right lane line indices based on the previous polynomial fit values of left and right lines.
 The function performs the same task, but leverages by using a previous fit (from a previous video frame, for example) and only searches for lane pixels within a certain range of that fit.